Skip to content

 Is there a standardized way to define common reference models?
 Are we using standardized methods, languages, or tools?

 There is currently no global standard for defining and implementing semantic reference models.
-However, the approach adopted by this initiative—based on ontology-driven conceptual modeling and explicit ontological commitments—is recognized in the literature as the only viable path to achieve real semantic interoperability (see Guizzardi (2020)).
+However, the approach adopted by this initiative—based on ontology-driven conceptual modeling and explicit ontological commitments—is recognized in the literature as a viable path to achieve semantic interoperability (see Guizzardi (2020)).

 We apply well-established methods and languages that have been successfully used in a variety of domains and are widely recognized for their effectiveness (see Guizzardi et al. (2022)).
 These include: